xrdocs-migration/cnbng/_tutorials/cnbng-control-plane-openshift-deployment-guide.md

 	![Screenshot 2025-01-29 at 3.45.58 PM.png]({{site.baseurl}}/images/Screenshot 2025-01-29 at 3.45.58 PM.png)

-	**Note** It will ask to set the passoword when you connect for the first time.
+	**Note** You will be prompted to set the passoword while connecting for first time.
 	{: .notice--info}

 1. Configure following on CEE Ops Center to get all the PODs running for CEE.